ngodi/Bubble-sort-ruby/README.md

 \-The swap variable is created and set to true by default.
 \-The while loop will run as long as swap is true.
 \- swap is set to false since immediately after the beginning of the loop, there have been no swaps.
-\-In the loop,we iterate through each element of the array and check if element x is greater than the element next to it x + 1.
+\-In the loop,we iterate through each element of the array and check if element x is greater than the element next to it x+1
 \-If so,we swap the value of x with value of x+1 and set value of swap to true since we did make a swap.
 \-The loop repeats until every item is in order and the value of swap remains at false.
 \-The loop will terminate and the array will be returned.